Temporal rich club phenomenon and its formation mechanisms: Results

-We generated two evolutionary models, namely the PA model and the TPA model, based on $\mathscr{G}(2000)$ to produce two networks $\mathscr{G}_{\mathrm{pa}}$ and $\mathscr{G}_{\mathrm{tpa}}$, respectively.
-In Figure~\ref{Fig:TRC:tdpa:comparsion}(b), we compare these two simulated networks with the actual network at the same evolution time $\Delta$ using the Jaccard index \citep{Palla-Barabasi-Vicsek-2007-Nature}, calculated as $J(\mathscr{G}, \mathscr{G}_{\mathrm{model}})=\frac{\vert{\mathscr{E}}\cap {\mathscr{E}_{\mathrm{model}}}\vert} {\vert{\mathscr{E}}\cup {\mathscr{E}}_{\mathrm{model}}\vert}$.
-As a comparison, we include another evolutionary model $\mathscr{G}_{\mathrm{er}}$ that breaks or generates links with equal probability, similar to the Erdős–Rényi (ER) model.
+In Fig.~\ref{Fig:TRC:tdpa:comparsion}(b), we compare these three simulated networks with the actual network at the same evolution time $\Delta$ using the Jaccard index \citep{Palla-Barabasi-Vicsek-2007-Nature}, calculated as $J(\mathscr{G}, \mathscr{G}_{\mathrm{model}})=\frac{\vert{\mathscr{E}}\cap {\mathscr{E}_{\mathrm{model}}}\vert} {\vert{\mathscr{E}}\cup {\mathscr{E}}_{\mathrm{model}}\vert}$.
+We set the initial year to 2000.
 Results show that $\mathscr{G}_{\mathrm{pa}}$ and $\mathscr{G}_{\mathrm{tpa}}$ preserved a similar proportion of links to the actual trade network as they evolved.
 After an initial decrease in similarity, both models maintain a stable portion of about 0.4 of the actual network.
-Note that the number of the same links increases over time as the network density increases.
-Comparing the two models, $\mathscr{G}_{\mathrm{tpa}}$ shows a slight advantage in maintaining similarity over time.
+Note that the number of the same links has practically increased over time as the network density increases.
+Comparing the two models, $\mathscr{G}_{\mathrm{tpa}}$ shows a slight advantage in maintaining similarity.
 In contrast, the similarity of $\mathscr{G}_{\mathrm{er}}$ with the actual network continuously decreased over time, approaching that of a completely independent distribution.
-Overall, the PA and TPA models preserve some properties of the actual network through the evolutionary process, allowing analysis of whether their mechanisms contribute to the formation of the TRC phenomenon.
+Overall, the PA and TPA models preserve some properties of the actual network through the evolutionary process, allowing us to analyze whether their mechanisms contribute to the formation of the TRC phenomenon.